Beyond the Failures: Rethinking Foundation Models in Pathology: Empirical Evidence of Weaknesses

-\textbf{Geometric Fragility -- } Elphick \textit{et al.}~\cite{elphick2024rotation} investigated twelve self-supervised pathology foundation models and assess how well their latent representations remain stable when image patches are rotated.
+\textbf{Geometric Fragility -- } Elphick \textit{et al.}~\cite{elphick2024rotation} investigated 12 self-supervised pathology foundation models and assessed how well their latent representations remain stable when image patches are rotated.
 The authors apply rotations in 15° increments from 0° to 360° on patches extracted from the TCGA-KIRC dataset and compute two metrics to quantify invariance: mean mutual k-nearest neighbours (m-kNN) and mean cosine distance between embeddings of non-rotated versus rotated patches.
-They report that the model PathDino (a small model with less than 10M parameters \cite{alfasly2024rotation}) achieved the highest m-kNN score of 0.85, making it the most rotation-invariant by that measure, and that Hibou‑L achieved the lowest cosine distance of 0.016, indicating the best alignment for that metric.
-In contrast, Virchow had the lowest m-kNN ($\approx$0.53) and Phikon 2 the highest cosine distance ($\approx$0.145), indicating much poorer invariance.
+They report that PathDino (a small model with fewer than 10M parameters \cite{alfasly2024rotation}) achieved the highest m-kNN score of 0.85, making it the most rotation-invariant by that measure, and that Hibou‑L achieved the lowest cosine distance of 0.016, indicating the best alignment for that metric.
+In contrast, UNI achieved an m-kNN of almost 0.73, whereas Virchow produced the lowest score ($\approx$0.53).
 Importantly, the results show statistically that models trained with explicit rotation augmentation significantly outperform those without (t = 6.91; $p < 0.0001$ for m-kNN; $t = -8.88$; $p < 0.0001$ for cosine distance).

-The study thus concludes that because transformer-based architectures lack an inherent rotational inductive bias, rotation augmentation in training is a necessary design choice for pathology FMs to achieve acceptable invariance.
+The finding that a lightweight model—roughly thirty times smaller than the smallest pathology foundation model—exhibits far superior rotation robustness should serve as a wake-up call.
+It exposes a fundamental flaw in the current FM paradigm: scale alone does not guarantee clinical reliability, and may, in fact, conceal brittle, ill-structured representations that fail under basic geometric transformations.